Below are answers to the most common questions I get about tutoring, tutorials, and other questions.

 How do you meet with students?

-I’m a 100% online organic chemistry tutor.
+Generally, I’m a 100% online organic chemistry tutor.
 I use zoom for my online meetings for video and audio conferencing support.
 I also use GoodNotes for notes, feedback, and collaboration tools.
 I typically do minimal lecturing and emphasize practical skills in my meetings, so you must have a way for drawing on the screen (iPad) to be able to fully participate in the meetings and benefit from them.
-I only offer in-person tutoring at my local college and if it’s your college you’d already know where and how to find me on campus 😜
+I only offer in-person tutoring at my local college and if it’s your college you already know where and how to find me on campus 😜

 Do you tutor general chemistry or biochemistry?
 Do you tutor other subjects?

 I specialize in organic chemistry and graduate-level organic chemistry.
 I very rarely accept biochemistry students and only take biochemistry students who took organic chemistry with me.
 I exceptionally rarely (read “never”) accept general chemistry students.
-I do not tutor other subjects.
+I do not tutor any other subjects.

 Can you guarantee I’ll pass the class after tutoring with you?